 The current active part list version for the assembly is used during initial build configuration.
 After you have created the planned build, you can change the part list version to another tagged version.

 The final quantity of the assembly you’re building.
-This is used to compute part consumption based on the number of components per assembly as specified in the assembly’s bill of materials.
+Aligni computes part requirements based on the number of components per assembly as specified in the assembly’s bill of materials, optionally including attrition settings.
 Quantity can be adjusted at any time in the planning stage.
 Once you allocate parts for the build, you will need to cancel the allocation to make any changes to quantity.

 Drill-Down Part Lists

 The Drill-Down is not often used in practice because it bypasses the intermediate build products.
 However, it can be useful in some testing or evaluative scenarios to get a quick view of all shortages for an assembly hierarchy.